Six Best Spots for Kayaking in Rhode Island

 With more than fifteen miles of winding waterways, the Wood River threads through some of the most biologically diverse landscape in the state.
 The wildlife includes everything from painted turtles and blue herons to beavers and muskrats.
 Besides the flora and fauna, paddlers can admire the ruins of two mills along the lower section of the river.
 This trip isn’t for novices — the length of the river and handful of dams can be challenging to newcomers.

-Departure: Arcadia Management Area (half trip) or Barberville Dam (full trip).
+Departure: Arcadia Management Area (half trip, 3 miles) or Barberville Dam (full trip, 5.5 miles).

 Not far from Watch Hill, this sandy spit of land is the southernmost point of mainland Rhode Island.
 Kayak along the shore of Napatree and enjoy views of one of the state’s most unspoiled beaches.
 If you go ashore, investigate the abandoned fort that sits at its tip, which was built more than a hundred years ago.
 Sea kayaking is not for everyone, but the semi-protected waters off of Napatree are perfect for paddlers trying to get a taste of the open Atlantic.